qualisys/qualisys_lsl_app/README.md

 3. Enter address, port, and start
 > ![qtm_lsl_init.PNG](images/qtm_lsl_init.PNG)

 Once started, the app is either in a Waiting or Streaming state.
-In the Waiting state there is _no_ LSL Stream Outlet open, as the app is waiting for QTM to start streaming.
-When QTM is streaming, the app is in the Streaming state and QTM data is passed through an LSL Stream Outlet.
+In the Waiting state there is _no_ LSL stream outlet open, as the app is waiting for QTM to start streaming.
+When QTM is streaming, the app is in the Streaming state and QTM data is passed through an LSL stream outlet.
 The app toggles between these states as QTM starts/stops streaming.
 > ![qtm_lsl_wait.PNG](images/qtm_lsl_wait.PNG)
 ![qtm_lsl_stream.PNG](images/qtm_lsl_stream.PNG)